Cheyney University

 NOTE:

-• Students who have previously been matriculated to Cheyney University are not eligible for the Cheyney University dual admissions program.
+• Students who have previously been matriculated to Cheyney University are not eligible for the Cheyney University dual admissions program, but are encouraged to apply as a transfer or readmissions student to Cheyney University.

 • A full-time student admitted with third-year (junior) status to Cheyney University will be able to complete most bachelor's degrees at Cheyney University within four regular (fall/spring) semesters provided the student completes the appropriate associate degree program at Community College of Philadelphia and completes the appropriate sequence of their remaining course work at Cheyney University.

-• Students who are not eligible to pursue dual admissions are still eligible to benefit from the Statewide Transfer Agreement.
+• Students who are not eligible to pursue dual admissions are still eligible to benefit from core-to-core and the Statewide Transfer Agreement.

 Advantages of Dual Admissions